dhermes/bezier/docs/releases/latest.rst

    This way, when installing from source (either via a local checkout or from the source distribution on PyPI) the most optimal machine instructions will be produced.
 Fixed `#99 <https://github.com/dhermes/bezier/issues/99>`__.
--  Removing all traces of 32-bit support for OS X (`d7620ad <https://github.com/dhermes/bezier/commit/d7620adb862ed6f9be9d2615916f789c3c24c52f>`__).
+-  Removing all traces of 32-bit support for macOS (`d7620ad <https://github.com/dhermes/bezier/commit/d7620adb862ed6f9be9d2615916f789c3c24c52f>`__).
    This was driven by a
    `decision <https://github.com/numpy/numpy/issues/11625>`__ from the NumPy